Thurgoona suburb profile

 Thurgoona demographics

-Thurgoona, located in the Albury region of New South Wales, is a thriving suburb known for its family-friendly environment and growing community.
+Thurgoona, located in the Albury region of New South Wales, is a rapidly growing suburb known for its family-friendly environment and community-oriented lifestyle.
 With a population of 11,028 and a median age of 34, Thurgoona attracts a mix of young families and professionals seeking a balanced lifestyle.
-The suburb's proximity to Albury's amenities and its own local facilities make it an appealing choice for those looking to settle in a suburban setting with urban conveniences.
+The suburb's proximity to Albury's amenities and its own local facilities make it an appealing choice for those looking to settle in a suburban setting with urban conveniences nearby.

-The housing landscape in Thurgoona is predominantly owner-occupied, with 26.3% of properties owned outright and 48% owned with a mortgage.
-This indicates a stable community with a significant number of long-term residents.
-The rental market, comprising 25.7% of properties, provides options for those seeking flexibility, including young professionals and families new to the area.
+The housing landscape in Thurgoona is predominantly owner-occupied, with 26.3% of properties owned outright and 48.0% owned with a mortgage.
+This reflects a stable community with a significant number of residents investing in their homes.
+The rental market, comprising 25.7% of properties, offers options for those seeking flexibility, including young professionals and families transitioning into homeownership.

 Thurgoona infrastructure, key developments and investment opportunities